by: guide4wdw – Collin Kendall

 Roaring Fork over at Wilderness Lodge underwent a refurbishment rather recently and I have to say the resulting experience is a hidden gem dining location.
 With both typical resort dining quick service fair mixed with more unique options like chicken and waffles or a pulled pork sandwich the menu is quite varied but fits so many different tastes.
 As an added bonus, there is both indoor and outdoor seating.
 The outdoor seating is quite nice and underneath of a covered overhang that sits right next to the flowing waterfalls of the resort.

 Roaring Fork isn’t quite as good as Geyser Point, a few steps down the path, it does offer a greater variety of food and is a touch more kid friendly.
 It is one of the more impressive resort quick service locations and one that I highly recommend visiting if you’re staying at the resort or are at Magic Kingdom and want to escape the crowds for a few minutes.
 Not only is the food great but if you’ve not visited Wilderness Lodge before, it is well worth making the short (free) boat ride from Magic Kingdom over to grab a meal and explore the vastly intricate theming of Wilderness Lodge.
+That boat ride can be so spectacular that I even devoted an article talking about a journey on that lake at sunset!

 8. Katsura Grill